 Truth #52 – It’s hard to remember they’re sick

 I write this post with my husband in mind.
 He’s a great dad and is naturally crazy in love with his two girls… BUT never more than when they’re sleeping.
 The other day he says: “Can you believe how beautiful they are Nat?
 I mean I love them so much but Mamma Mia, when they’re sleeping?….”
 Original Ag.
 When our sweet babies are sleeping, we can get crazy.
 It’s like we wanna make 10 more, freeze time, bite their faces, hold them all night, stare at them for hours.
 It’s a dangerous time really.
-We forget for a second what it took to get them that way.
+We forget for a second what it took us to get there.

-And you see, when they’re sick, sleeping is just one of the many things they totally suck at.
+However, when they’re sick, sleeping is just one of the many things they totally suck at.

 Photos from here and here and here and here